-The energy consumption was compiled from invoice records with gaps estimated using the pro-rata method.
-One gas supply (All Saints CE Infant School, Matlock) was estimated using a Trust-specific benchmark (annual kWh per square meter).
-Mileage records were used to calculate energy use and emissions associated with grey fleet.
+The energy consumption was compiled from invoice records or meter readings.
+Mileage records were used to calculate energy use and emissions associated with minibuses and grey fleet.
 Generally gross calorific values were used except for transport mileage energy calculations as per Government GHG Conversion Factors.